flutter/website/src/docs/codelabs/index.md

 fields, a progress bar animates along the top of the sign-in area.
-This codelab is written specifically for the web, but if you have downloaded and configured Android and iOS tooling, the completed app just works on all of these devices.
+This codelab is written specifically for the web, but if you have downloaded and configured Android and iOS tooling, the completed app works on Android and iOS devices, as well.

 #### [Basic Flutter layout concepts][]

-Use DartPad in a browser (no download required!) to learn the basics of creating a Flutter layout.
+Use DartPad in a browser (no downloads required!) to learn the basics of creating a Flutter layout.